Coronavirus: Active COVID-19 cases in Delhi is among lowest in top affected cities

 COVID-19: Dexamethasone trial results confirm both benefits and risks

-Among the top 10 cities based on active cases, Delhi has the lowest proportion of active cases, standing at 15.2 percent.
+Among the top 10 cities based on active cases, Delhi has the lowest proportion of active cases, standing at 15.2 per cent.

 Karnataka witnessed a massive surge in its COVID-19 number and is now the fourth top affected state in the country after Maharashtra, Delhi and Tamil Nadu.
 Bengaluru, so far, has reported over 27,000 cases of coronavirus.
 The active cases in Bengaluru stands at over 20,000.